Private Limited vs. LLP vs. OPC – Which to Setup

 Registration Process for an OPC

-The registration process is similar to that of a PLC and is also governed by the MCA, facilitated the SPICe+ platform:
+The registration process is similar to that of a Private Limited and is also governed by the MCA, facilitated the SPICe+ platform:

 1. Obtain DSC: Get a Digital Signature Certificate for the sole director.